A new hierarchical clustering algorithm to identify non-overlapping like-minded communities

 Twitter is one of world's largest micro-blogging website, in which a user has an option to follow another user.
 We use the publicly available dataset \cite{Kwak10www} which has the data of about $40$ million users.
 All the people having more than $10,000$ followers are designated as {\it celebrities}.

 For our experiments, we create a friendship graph called Twitter Filtered Network of the non-celebrity users who have at least $5000$ non-celebrity friends.
-The Table \ref{filter_twitter} summarizes the dataset.
+In Table \ref{filter_twitter}, we summarize the dataset.
 We also note that the Twitter Filtered Network follows a \emph{power law degree distribution}.

 As before, two users $u$ and $v$ are said to be friends if $u$ is following $v$, and vice-versa.
 We create a $0/1$ vector $F_u$ (the $i$-th entry of which corresponds to the $i$-th celebrity) for each user $u \in V$ and use it as his behavioral vector $X_v$.
 The entry in $i$-th position of $F_u$ for $u$ is $1$ or $0$ depending on whether $u$ is following the $i$-th celebrity or not, respectively.